inductiva/inductiva/docs/simulators/Reef3D.md

 the resulting files.
 Observe in the summary above that quite some data was
 produced: 35751 files for a total of 7.51 GB after uncompressed.

-You can download the (zipped) data by create a simple script such as this:
+You can download the (zipped) data by creating a simple script such as this:
 ```python
 import inductiva